kroma-network/kroma/specs/glossary.md

 [validator]: glossary.md#validator

 A validator is a decentralized actor, who does [validation].
-To participate network as a validator, one needs to stake to [L1].
-Then validator is allowed to be able to submit checkpoint.
+To participate network as a validator, one needs to deposit to [ValidatorPool contract][validator-pool-contract].
+Then the validator is allowed to be able to submit checkpoint.

 ## Trusted Validator